-Given the existing housing conditions, on May 18, 2021, the City Council authorized hiring a consultant to explore the feasibility of implementing an inclusionary housing policy in the City of Riverside.
-Inclusionary housing policies typically require a portion of newly constructed residential units to be set aside, for sale or rent, to lower- or moderate-income households to increase the availability of affordable housing for all income levels.
+In light of this situation, on May 18, 2021, the City Council authorized hiring a consultant to explore the feasibility of implementing an inclusionary housing policy in the City of Riverside.
+Inclusionary housing policies typically require a portion of newly constructed residential units to be set aside to be sold or rented to lower- or moderate-income households to increase the availability of affordable housing for all income levels.

-Over the past year, City staff and the consultant have prepared a study of the feasibility of implementing such a policy in Riverside, with input and direction from the City Council HHC.
-On May 23, 2022, the HHC reviewed a draft policy and feasibility analysis (Exhibit 5) and directed staff to develop an ordinance to implement the policy for Planning Commission and City Council consideration (Exhibit 3).
+Over the past year, City staff and the consultant have studied the feasibility of implementing such a policy in Riverside, with input and direction from the City Council Housing & Homelessness Committee (HHC).
+On May 23, 2022, the HRC reviewed a draft policy and feasibility analysis (Exhibit 1) and directed staff to develop an ordinance to implement the policy for Planning Commission and City Council consideration.